Pita Limjaroenrat: Attempts to form a government

 Pita speaking with journalists ten days before the 1st prime ministership election, 3 July 2023.

 Protests continued, with many demanding that the senators resign.
 On July 15, Pita announced his coalition had agreed to put his name forward for the next round of voting, but also said he was ready to allow a member of the Pheu Thai party to be nominated if his second bid were to be unsuccessful, or if he would be unable to gain significantly more votes than the previous ballot.
 On 19 July the National Assembly convened to elect a new prime minister for a second time following the general election.
 On the same day, the Constitutional Court unanimously voted to accept a case against Pita regarding his inherited shares of the defunct iTV.
 They also voted 7–2 to suspend him from MP duty until it reached a ruling, but it not preclude him from being nominated for prime minister.
 During the assembly proceedings, Pita announced he would acknowledge the decision, and left the chamber.
 In the subsequent debate, the National Assembly voted against considering him for another round of voting for prime minister.
 Pita was nominated by Pheu Thai MP Suthin Klangsaeng, but the proposal was argued to have been against a parliamentary rule prohibiting a repeat motion.
-At a public speaking event held more than a year later at the University of Melbourne, Pita said he that he actually had a plan to "lobby the upper house" to allow him to become prime minister before he was suspended from parliamentary duties.
+At a public speaking event held more than a year later at the University of Melbourne, Pita said that he actually had a plan to "lobby the upper house" to allow him to become prime minister before he was suspended from parliamentary duties.
 In the voting for his renomination, 312 voters supported, 394 rejected—most of which were senators—eight abstained and one (Pita) did not vote.